Clarksville Nursing Home Abuse Lawyers

-Nursing home abuse has and continues to be a growing problem in the United States, due in large part to the Baby Boomer generation and the ever-increasing percentage of the population that they make up.
+Nursing home abuse has been and continues to be a growing problem in the United States, due in large part to the baby boomer generation and the ever-increasing percentage of the population that they make up.
 The 2010 census report found that roughly 13 percent of the population was older than 65 years old, a figure that is expected to rise as high as 20 percent by the year 2050.
 The Nursing Home Abuse Center reports that current research suggests:

-- Only one of 14 incidents of elder abuse come to the attention of authorities;
+- Only one of 14 incidents of elder abuse comes to the attention of authorities.

-- Only one in 25 cases of financial exploitation are reported;
+- Only one in 25 cases of financial exploitation is reported.

 - A study of 2,000 nursing facility residents indicated an abuse rate of 44% and a neglect rate of 95%.

 Neglect is generally unintentional and occurs when the resident is overlooked by the nursing home staff.
-A neglected resident’s needs are not met, whether that be related to personal hygiene or the provision of medical care and medications, food, clothing, and water.
-Neglect can and often does lead to serious medical conditions such as bed sores, dehydration, starvation, and complications with preexisting conditions that went untreated.
+A neglected resident’s needs are not met, whether those are related to personal hygiene or the provision of medical care and medications, food, clothing and water.
+Neglect can and often does lead to serious medical conditions such as bed sores, dehydration, starvation and complications with preexisting conditions that went untreated.

 - Report the abuse to Tennessee’s Adult Protective Services or to the police.

 - Keep your own hidden record of the abuse.
 Include in it the names of the suspected perpetrators, the dates of any incidences of abuse, photographs of any injuries or inappropriate conditions and otherwise document any information that could help prove your case.

 - Contact an experienced Clarksville nursing home abuse lawyer to pursue a civil suit.